Psalms Online

 The Psalter

-The psalms and pointing are consistent with the Church of Ireland Book of Common Prayer 2004 and the Church of England service book Common Worship.
-The translation is a revised version of the Psalter in the Standard Book of Common Prayer 1979 of the Episcopal Church in the USA.
-It was published in 1999 by the Church of England’s Liturgical Commission.
+The psalms and pointing are consistent with the Church of Ireland Book of Common Prayer 2004 and the Church of England service book Common Worship, 2000.
+The starting point for the translation was the Psalter in the Standard Book of Common Prayer 1979 of the Episcopal Church in the USA.
+The present revised version was published in 1999 by the Church of England’s Liturgical Commission.
 The Commission aimed, broadly, to retain where possible the flavour of the language and rhythms of the much-loved 1540 Coverdale translation, which are so bound up with Anglican ways of saying and singing the psalms.
 Often, the Commission kept familiar poetic phrases but only where the original Hebrew warranted the translation.

 The choice of psalms is as provided by the Revised Common Lectionary, which follows a three year cycle.
-From Advent Sunday, 29th November 2020, Year B is used.
+From Advent Sunday, 27th November 2022, Year A is used.
 During Ordinary Time, after Trinity Sunday, the appointed psalm is determined by whether the ‘Paired / Related’ or ‘Continuous’ set of scripture readings is used.
 The psalm for each option is provided.

 Acknowledgements